Can China help mediate peace in Ukraine? – DW – 07/24/2024

 China did not send a representative to a peace summit hosted by Switzerland in June, which also did not include Russia.

-Before the summit in June, Wang said China had "put forward constructive suggestions" to Switzerland, according to China's official Xinhua news agency.
+Before the June summit, Wang said China had "put forward constructive suggestions" to Switzerland, according to China's official Xinhua news agency.

 "There are many summits in the world today.
 Whether and how to participate, China will decide independently according to its own position," Wang added.

-President Zelenskyy told Shangri-La Dialogue defense forum in Singapore that Russia was attempting to use China's influence on smaller Asian countries to "disrupt" the peace summit.
+President Zelenskyy told the Shangri-La Dialogue defense forum in Singapore last month that Russia was attempting to use China's influence on smaller Asian countries to "disrupt" the peace summit.

 Zelenksyy added he believes it is "unfortunate" that China was an "instrument" in the hands of Russian President Vladimir Putin.